espoirMur/my-blog-gastby/source/_posts/2022-04-07-information-retrieval-on-medical-research-papers-about-covid19.md

 #### Querying using tf-idf

-{% include image.html name="query-processing-tfidf.png" caption="The text Processing Part" %}
+{% include image.html name="query-processing-tfidf.png" caption="The text Processing Part"%}

-With our tfidf we could easily use it to run search and make queries that use the tf-idf score and cosine similarty.
+With our TF-IDF we could easily use it to run search and make queries that use the TF-IDF score and cosine similarty.

 ```python
 from sklearn.metrics.pairwise import cosine_similarity